-Students enrolled in this course will function as an EMS Team leader.
-Under the supervision of an approved preceptor, students will perform patient assessments, formulate a treatment plan, and provide patient care according to physician orders.
-Other aspects of EMS Operations and the role of the EMS Team leader will be performed by the student as well.
+Under the direct supervision of a preceptor, students enrolled in this course will function as an EMS team leader.
+Students will also perform patient assessments, formulate a treatment plan, and provide patient care according to physician orders.
+Other aspects of EMS operations and the role of the EMS team leader will be performed by the student as well.
 EMS field internship requirements are completed in this course.
 Mode of delivery: face-to-face.
-6 field practicum hours.
+96 field practicum hours.
 Summer semester.